NirmaySriharsha/PIC10C-FINAL-PROJECT-NIM/Readme.txt

 2. Created a function that allows the CPU_opponent to calculate the nim sum of its parent game.
 Needless to say, this is crucial to the working of the algorithm and the game.

 3. Have created functions that allow the user (and CPU) to actually make moves, and see their moves reflected in the game.
 I also added functions that would help the CPU determine what move to make, based on its difficulty setting and the Nim solving algorithm.
 Finally, I also updated the "UI" of the game.

+4. The program seems to be working fine right now.
+No bugs as far as I can see.
+Will polish the UI and player experience next.